evangowan/paleo_sea_level/proxy_based_sea_level/readme.md

 18O
 ==============

 This contains time series of δ<sup>18</sup>O records.
 As with the sea level records, I have have included 2-sigma uncertainty ranges.
 If an age uncertainty is given, I have noted it in the table below, otherwise there are no age uncertainties in the files.
-The file format is as below:
+The file format is tab delimited as below:

 Age (yr BP)|δ<sup>18</sup>O (‰)|age error (2-sigma)|δ<sup>18</sup>O error (2-sigma)